 What is accidental death & dismemberment (AD&D) insurance?

-Accidents (unintentional injuries) are the third leading cause for deaths in the United States, which is especially of importance in the workplace.
-This is where voluntary AD&D insurance can play a significant role.
+Accidents (unintentional injuries) are the fourth-leading cause for deaths in the United States, which is especially relevant in the workplace.
+This is where employer-offered voluntary AD&D insurance can play a significant role.

-Voluntary accidental death and dismemberment (AD&D) insurance is a form of insurance that is popular with those who live or work in the most dangerous jobs.
-It is an optional coverage that is typically added as a rider to a life insurance or health insurance policy, in order to supplement a traditional life insurance policy.
-AD&D insurance is different from workers’ compensation, because while workers’ comp is limited just to work, AD&D insurance covers accidents that you have anywhere that could potentially interfere with your ability to earn a living.
+Voluntary accidental death and dismemberment insurance tends to be most popular with those who live or work in dangerous jobs, such as construction or trucking.
+AD&D is different from workers’ compensation, because while workers’ comp is limited just to work, AD&D insurance covers accidents that take place anywhere that could potentially interfere with your ability to earn a living.

-Because voluntary AD&D insurance is limited in its protections, it is generally more affordable than other types of insurance, but like term insurance, it is a type of insurance that needs to be renewed.
+Because voluntary AD&D insurance is limited in its protections, it is generally more affordable than other types of insurance and is offered at no cost to employees by many organizations.
+Like term life insurance, AD&D is a type of insurance that lasts a set amount of time and would need to be renewed for continued coverage.

 How does AD&D insurance work?

 AD&D insurance works similar to a health or life insurance policy.
 If you experience an event that is covered by the policy, the insurance company will pay a defined benefit to you or the policy’s beneficiary.
 While dismemberment claims may pay out 50% up to the full benefit amount, depending on the injury, a covered accidental death would pay out the full benefit amount.

 If the AD&D coverage is a supplement to a life insurance policy, your beneficiary would be eligible for both the AD&D benefit and the life insurance death benefit if you die from an accidental death.
 This is called double indemnity.
 Most AD&D policies also offer double or triple the benefit if you die an accidental death as a fare-paying passenger on public transportation, such as a bus, airplane, ferry, taxi or train.